danielasakpa/Manga_Website/README.md

 ## Tech Stack

-- **React:** A JavaScript library for building user interfaces.
-The entire frontend of **YUKI MANGA** is built with React, enabling a dynamic and responsive user interface.
+- **React**: Frontend framework for building user interfaces.

-- **Tailwind CSS:** A utility-first CSS framework used for styling.
-Tailwind CSS allowed for quick and consistent styling across the application.
+- **Tailwind CSS**: Utility-first CSS framework for styling.

-- **MangaDex API:** The backbone of the manga content.
-The application leverages the MangaDex API to fetch and display manga information.

-- **Node.js and Express.js:** The backend is powered by Node.js, with Express.js providing a robust and flexible web application framework.
+- **Node.js**: JavaScript runtime environment for server-side development.
+- **Express.js**: Web application framework for Node.js.

-- **MongoDB:** A NoSQL database used for storing user data and reading lists.
-MongoDB's flexibility and scalability make it an ideal choice for this project.
+- **MongoDB**: NoSQL database for storing application data.
+- **Netlify Serverless Functions**: Serverless compute service provided by Netlify for deploying APIs and other server-side functions.
+- **Passport**: Authentication middleware for Node.js, widely used for implementing authentication strategies.
+- **Express-session**: Middleware for Express.js to manage session data, useful for implementing user sessions in web applications.
+- **Sharp**: High-performance image processing library for Node.js, commonly used for resizing, cropping, and other image transformations.

 ## What You Can Do